-- DIY home energy audits are affordable and great for spotting obvious issues, but they may miss hidden problems.
+- DIY home energy audits cost very little and help you spot obvious problems, but they might miss hidden issues.

 What Is a Home Energy Audit?

-A DIY home energy audit lets you check your home’s energy use without needing special tools or being an expert.
-While not as complete as having a professional do it, checking your home yourself can still find many common problems.
+A DIY home energy audit lets you check your home’s energy use without spending much money or needing special training.
+While it’s not as complete as hiring a professional, doing your own audit can still find many common problems that waste energy.

 The DIY approach is particularly beneficial for homeowners who: